larsthmn/music-quiz/README.md

 This compiles the frontend and backend and copies all files to the release folder.
 Take the whole release folder for distribution.
 Start the `music-quiz.exe` in some terminal and connect to the IP of the host computer with your clients.

+## Wishlist
+- Multilanguage support in frontend (currently texts are in German)